jeffreybarker07/Jeff_Portfolio/README.md

 # Jeff_Portfolio
-These are examples of my work in data science using tools like Excel, R, SQL, and PowerBI to analyze data and solve business problems.
+These are examples of my work in data science using Excel, R, SQL, and PowerBI to analyze data and solve business problems.